BRUSSELS TRAVEL GUIDE

 - The Belgian beer has a high alcohol content, so go easy if you can’t drink a lot of alcohol

-- The areas around train stations have a lot of pickpockets, so be very vigilant when around them.
-Some of them like Brussels Midi-Zuid are super shady so don’t stay there for long especially at night
+- The areas around train stations have a lot of pickpockets, so be vigilant when around them.
+Some of them, like Brussels Midi-Zuid, is super shady, so don’t stay there for long, especially at night.

-This guide was all about Brussels and I tried our best to pack it with as much information as possible.
-Do not leave Brussels out of your Euro trip, because if done right, Brussels has a lot of fun and food to offer.
+This guide was about Brussels, and I tried to pack it with as much information as possible.
+Do not leave Brussels out of your Euro trip because, if done right, Brussels has a lot of fun and food to offer.
 This is the best I could write for Travel Guide to Brussels 2020.
-So that’s all for now and you better Visit Brussels in 2020 and write your own travel guide or share your experience with us.
+So that’s all for now, and you better Visit Brussels in 2020 and register your travel guide or share your experience with us.